-SEO (Search Engine Optimisation) and PPC (Pay Per Click) are two different approaches that can be used to drive quality traffic to your website.
+SEO (Search Engine Optimisation) and PPC (Pay Per Click, also known as Google Ads) are two different approaches that can be used to drive quality traffic to your website.
 Each one aims to capture users who have demonstrated interest in your product, your service or general information that’s related to your offering.

 When it comes to deciding which one will generate the best results for your business, you first need to sit down and figure out what you’re looking to achieve.
 Once you have a clear set of objectives, it will be much easier to determine whether SEO or PPC is the right path for you.